 Recent quarterly earnings and sales should be up 25% or more.

-Never buy or sell stocks on Tips or Rumours, no exception.
+Never buy or sell stocks on tips or rumours… never.

-Cut every loss when it’s 8% below your cost.
-Make no exceptions so you can always
+To avoid huge losses, cut every loss when it’s 8% below your cost.
+Make no exceptions.
+Never ‘average down’ in price.

-Select stocks with increasing institutional sponsorship in recent quarters.
+Select stocks with increasing institutional investment over recent quarters.

 Don’t buy because of dividends or PE ratios.

-Check into companies buying back 5% to 10% of their stock and those with new management.
+Check companies buying back 5% to 10% of their stock.

 Find out if the market currently favours large cap or small cap stocks.

 Rule - 20.
 Monitor your investments: